By Kylie Artz, Shared Services Manager, Trüpp. Updated for 2019.

 - Other resources such as frequently asked questions, benefit choice comparisons, information on underutilized benefits, etc.

 - Confirm that all forms are complete, accurate, and submitted.

 - Be sure that all employees have received ID cards.

 - Comply with all relevant health care reform requirements.

-- Verify that all payroll deductions and employer contributions are properly adjusted in payroll system.
+- Verify that all payroll deductions and employer contributions are properly adjusted in the payroll system.

 - Distribute all required notices.

-- Use as an opportunity to update address and beneficiary information of employees.
+- Use as an opportunity to update addresses and beneficiary information of employees.